 As is the case with other biotechnology and pharmaceutical companies, our success is heavily dependent on intellectual property rights, particularly patents.
 Obtaining and enforcing patents in the biopharmaceutical industry involves technological and legal complexity, and obtaining and enforcing biopharmaceutical patents is costly, time-consuming and inherently uncertain.
-The U.S. Supreme Court has ruled on several patent cases in recent years, either narrowing the scope of patent protection available in certain circumstances, weakening the rights of patent owners in certain situations or ruling that certain subject matter is not eligible for patent protection.
-In addition to increasing uncertainty with regard to our and our collaborator's ability to obtain patents in the future, this combination of events has created uncertainty with respect to the value of patents, once obtained.
+The U.S. Supreme Court and the United States Court of Appeals for the Federal Circuit have ruled on several patent cases in recent years, either narrowing the scope of patent protection available in certain circumstances, weakening the rights of patent owners in certain situations or ruling that certain subject matter is not eligible for patent protection.
+In addition to increasing uncertainty with regard to our and our collaborator's ability to obtain patents in the future, this combination of events has created uncertainty with respect to the value of patents once obtained.
 Depending on decisions by Congress, the federal courts, the USPTO and equivalent bodies in foreign jurisdictions, the laws and regulations governing patents could change in unpredictable ways that would weaken our and our collaborator's ability to obtain new patents or to enforce existing patents and patents we and our collaborator may obtain in the future.

-Patent reform laws, such as the Leahy-Smith America Invents Act, or the Leahy-Smith Act, as well as changes in how patent laws are interpreted, could increase the uncertainties and costs surrounding the prosecution of our and our collaborator's patent applications and the enforcement or defense of our or our collaborator's issued patents.
+Patent reform laws, such as the Leahy-Smith America Invents Act (the "Leahy-Smith Act"), and changes in how patent laws are interpreted could increase the uncertainties and costs surrounding the prosecution of our and our collaborator's patent applications and the enforcement or defense of our or our collaborator's issued patents.
 The Leahy-Smith Act includes a number of significant changes to U.S. patent law.
-These include provisions that affect the filing and prosecution strategies associated with patent applications, including a change from a "first-to-invent" to a "first-inventor-to-file" patent system, and may also affect patent prosecution and litigation, such as by allowing third-party submission of prior art to the USPTO during patent prosecution and additional procedures to attack the validity of a patent by USPTO-administered post-grant proceedings, including post-grant review, inter partes review and derivation proceedings.
+These include provisions that affect the filing and prosecution strategies associated with patent applications, including a change from a "first-to-invent" to a "first-inventor-to-file" patent system.
+Other provisions also may affect patent prosecution and litigation, such as by allowing third-party submission of prior art to the USPTO during patent prosecution and additional procedures to attack the validity of a patent by USPTO-administered post-grant proceedings, including post-grant review, inter partes review and derivation proceedings.
 The USPTO has developed regulations and procedures to govern administration of the Leahy-Smith Act, and many of the substantive changes to patent law associated with the Leahy-Smith Act and, in particular, the "first-inventor-to-file" provisions, became effective in 2013.
-Accordingly, it is not clear what, if any, impact the Leahy-Smith Act will have on the operation of our business.
 However, the Leahy-Smith Act and its implementation could increase the uncertainties and costs surrounding the prosecution of our or our collaborator's patent applications and the enforcement or defense of our or our collaborator's issued patents, all of which could have a material adverse effect on our business, financial condition and results of operations.

-We may be unable to obtain intellectual property rights or technology necessary to develop and commercialize our product candidates.
+We may be unable to obtain intellectual property rights or technologies necessary to develop and commercialize our product candidates.

-Several third parties are actively researching and seeking and obtaining patent protection in the cardio-metabolic disease, NASH, oncology and ophthalmic fields, and there are issued third-party patents and published third-party patent applications in these fields.
-The patent landscape around our NGM282, NGM313, NGM386, NGM395, NGM217, NGM120 and NGM621 product candidates is complex, and we are aware of several third-party patents and patent applications containing claims directed to compositions of matter, methods of use and related subject matter, some of which pertain, at least in part, to subject matter that might be relevant to our NGM282, NGM313, NGM386, NGM395, NGM217, NGM120 and NGM621 product candidates.
+Several third parties are actively researching and seeking and obtaining patent protection in the cardio-metabolic disease, NASH, liver disease, oncology and ophthalmic fields, and there are issued third-party patents and published third-party patent applications in these fields.
+The patent landscape around our aldafermin, NGM313, NGM120, NGM217, NGM621 and NGM395 product candidates is complex, and we are aware of several third-party patents and patent applications containing claims directed to compositions of matter, methods of use and related subject matter, some of which pertain, at least in part, to subject matter that might be relevant to our aldafermin, NGM313, NGM120, NGM217, NGM621 and NGM395 product candidates.
 However, we may not be aware of all third-party intellectual property rights potentially relating to our product candidates and technologies.